Yelena Epova, CPA

 Partner-in-Charge, International Services

 Yelena is the partner-in-charge of Aprio’s International Services practice.
 She specializes in advising domestic and international companies on international tax issues and tax planning strategies regarding inbound and outbound operations.
 She also assists clients with domestic tax issues by providing tax planning and compliance services.

-Yelena has written for numerous publications.
-She is a regular contributing writer to Global Atlanta on international tax issues.
+Yelena has written for numerous publications on various international tax issues.
 She is also a frequent speaker at many international and domestic seminars including those pertaining to businesses entering the U.S. market.

 Prior to moving to Atlanta, Yelena received her Master’s Degree in Engineering from the Technological College of Leningrad.
 Upon her arrival in the United States, she continued her education in Accountancy at Georgia State University.
 Yelena has received the Golden Key Award for the highest score on the CPA exam in Georgia and the Elijah Watt Sells Award for being in the top 100 scores on the CPA exam in the nation.

 Yelena was selected by the Atlanta Business Chronicle as one of the city’s “up and comers” for 2006.
 Each year, the paper selects and presents awards to 40 business professionals under the age of 40 who have made significant contributions to their communities and are leaders in their companies.
 Most recently, Yelena was recognized by the Atlanta Business Chronicle as one of 15 “Women Who Mean Business” in Atlanta and served as a judge for the Metro Atlanta Chamber of Commerce’s Metro Export Challenge.
 Yelena has also been recognized by Atlanta Magazine as one of the 55 most influential foreign-born Atlantans.